 One of our favorite ways to serve lamb is grilled, either skewered or straight up, like with this Grilled Yogurt Marinated Leg of Lamb.

-If you are surprised by my marinade, don’t be.
-Yogurt makes a terrific marinade.
+- Marinade: If you are surprised by my use of yogurt as a marinade, don’t be.
 The active bacteria in yogurt helps break down protein, thus making your lamb super moist and tender.
-Remember, the reason why we marinate our meats before cooking is not only add flavor, but to also tenderize the meat.
+Marinating our meats not only adds flavor, but it also tenderizes the meat.
+A yogurt marinade works more slowly than the traditional acid version, so you will need a good 12 hours of marinating time.
+I also use yogurt marinate chicken for Persian chicken kebab (jujeh kabab).

 Ingredients you need